eIektro/HackerNewsTop10PostAsRSS/README.md

 # WIP: HackerNewsTop10PostAsRSS
 Gets first 10 stories from `/v0/topstories` endpoint by HackerNews.
-And generates RSS feed for them.
+And generates RSS feed for them by /v0/item/<itemId> endpoint.